LivePersonInc/knowledge-center-archive/_release/July 2021/week-of-july-5th.md

 Available to all customers?
 Brands using the manager workspace and have the ‘alerts’ feature on.

+Agent Managers will now be able to set thresholds for various metrics.
+Once a threshold is reached, an alert will be triggered on the screen and the metric will be highlighted in red.

+In this phase, each account manager define their own thresholds.
+This can be controlled by enabling or disabling the relevant permission under the Agent Manager profile.

 **Alerts available**
 1. Queue Summary:
 * Number of in queue conversations (per skill)